It was a large room. Full of people. All kinds.

 (Laurie Anderson, Born Never Asked )

 This performance facilitates human interactions that communicate social concerns and suggest hypothetical, holistic, sometime absurd and positive resolutions.
-In these type of projects we create circumstances in which both actors and audience have the opportunity to revisit distressing events such as security checks or entering an unknown territory with the possibility of a different outcome.
+In these type of projects I create circumstances in which both performers and audience have the opportunity to revisit distressing events such as security checks or entering an unknown territory with the possibility of a different outcome.
 Audience expectations, which are set by social cues such as bureaucratic conventions and uniforms, are quickly dislodged by the unexpected introduction of humanistic, magical, ritualistic and nostalgic elements.
-My hope is that those moments of interaction provide a possible transcendent or transformative experience to all participants.